-On 5 August 2019, capital was reduced through the redemption of 16,567,195 treasury shares with a par value of 1 euro each, representing approximately 1.65% of the Company's share capital at the time of adoption of the relevant resolution (see paragraph on treasury shares in this Note).
-Following the capital reduction share capital stood at Euros 984 million, made up 984,122,146 shares with a par value of 1 euro each.
+On 5 August 2019, capital was reduced through the redemption of 16,567,195 treasury shares with a par value of Euros 1 each, representing approximately 1.65% of the Company's share capital at the time of adoption of the relevant resolution (see paragraph on treasury shares in this Note).
+Following the capital reduction share capital stood at Euros 984 million, made up 984,122,146 shares with a par value of Euros 1 each.